Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 Finally, have at least two to three readers outside your nonprofit organization check the draft.
 If they don’t understand what your program is about, the chance is the grant reviewer won’t either.
 Ask them what parts aren’t clear, go back and rewrite.
 After you finish rewriting, you can ask the same people or, even better, have a different set of readers review your draft and provide tips.

-People who wonder how to write a grant proposal usually forget that grant writing entails writing a budget summary and a cover letter.
+People who wonder how to write a grant proposal often forget that grant writing includes a budget summary and a cover letter.

-Providing necessary grant proposal documentation is a critical part of a successful grant application, as it helps funders understand the applicant’s identity and project alignment with the funder’s objectives.
+Providing the necessary grant proposal documentation is a critical part of a successful grant application, as it helps funders understand the applicant’s identity and the alignment of the project with the funder’s objectives.

-Research estimates that new programs have a success rate of 30 to 40 per cent.
+Research estimates that new programs have a success rate of 30-40%.
 Meaning, if you want to succeed, you need to make everything count.

 Writing your grant budget summary requires that you clearly streamline where the funding is going.
 Your mission might be clear and inspiring, but at the end of the day, it’s still business, and funders will want to know how you plan to spend their financial resources.